NASA-AMMOS/aerie-simple-model-data/docs/ModelBehaviorDescription.md

 A `ChangeDataGenerationRate` activity adds a slow rate into `scBin1`.  `GenerateData` activities add 6Gb to `scBin0` and 5Gb to `scBin1` over 6 hours.
 These accumulate to hit the 10Gb max volume limit.
-A `PlaybackData` activity adds data to `gndBin0` over 3 hours, during which a `SetDataRate` activity triples the playback datarate.
+A `PlaybackData` activity adds data to `gndBin0` over 3 hours, during which a `SetPlaybackDataRate` activity triples the playback datarate.
 A `ReprioritizeData` activity recategorizes 0.5 Gb from `scBin0` to `scBin1`.
 Another `ChangeDataGenerationRate` activity adds a continuing flow into `scBin1` causing data from `scBin1` to be deleted to make room for the higher priority bin0 data.
 Lastly, a `SetMaxVolume`